zhill/enterprise-docs/content/docs/using/ui_usage/policies/whitelists/_index.md

 The Whitelist editor allows new whitelist entries to be created and existing entries to be edited or removed.

-The Anchore Engine supports whitelisting any policy trigger however the whitelist editor currently supports only adding Anchore Security checks, allowing vulnerabilities to be whitelisted.
+Anchore Enterprise supports whitelisting any policy trigger however the whitelist editor currently supports only adding Anchore Security checks, allowing vulnerabilities to be whitelisted.

 A vulnerabilities whitelist entry includes two elements: